xuhdev/poorconn/docs/tutorial/main.rst

 Thanks to the mechanism in :ref:`how-does-it-work`, it is possible to stack simulation functions with other functions that modify :class:`~socket.socket` objects.
-For example, an SSL wrapper (:meth:`ssl.SSLContext.wrap_socket`) is usually used to create an HTTPS server. :func:`poorconn.close_upon_accepting` makes a listening socket object close the connection immediately after accepting this connection.
-Stacking :meth:`~ssl.SSLContext.wrap_socket` and :func:`close_upon_accepting` combines these two effects---It can be used to create an HTTPS server that always accepts incoming connections but immediately closes the connections afterwards:
+For example, an SSL wrapper (:meth:`ssl.SSLContext.wrap_socket`) is usually used to create an HTTPS server. :func:`poorconn.close_upon_acceptance` makes a listening socket object close the connection immediately after accepting this connection.
+Stacking :meth:`~ssl.SSLContext.wrap_socket` and :func:`close_upon_acceptance` combines these two effects---It can be used to create an HTTPS server that always accepts incoming connections but immediately closes the connections afterwards:

 .. literalinclude:: ../examples/https.py